-It is reassuring sometimes to test a piece of equipment which, substantially and at home, has exactly all the watts we want: and also far beyond.
+It is reassuring sometimes to test a piece of equipment that, substantially and at home, has exactly all the watts we need, and far beyond.

-A sort of tranquility that, at high volumes, raises us from the subtle anxiety of perceiving the start of the clipping in a musical peak or, at best, the timbric hardening that is a symptom of an audible distortion very unpleasant to our eardrums and to the loudspeakers coils.
+A sort of tranquility that, at high volumes, raises us from the subtle anxiety of perceiving the start of the clipping in a musical peak or, at best, the timbric hardening that is a symptom of an audible distortion very unpleasant to our eardrums and to the coils of the drivers.

-The Plinius SB-301 MKII fits perfectly to this target since it is among the existing stereo amplifications that are more provided of watts: beyond 500 into 4 ohms, and capable, on paper, to drive any loudspeaker in whatever domestic environment.
+The Plinius SB-301 MKII amp fits perfectly to this target since it is one of the stereo amplifications with more watts: beyond 500 into 4 ohms, and capable, on paper, to drive any loudspeaker in whatever domestic environment.

-The object is also a sort of bet for the New Zealander manufacturer who tries to come as closer as possible to the Plinius range top, the SA Reference model operating in pure A class, by designing a power amp operating in AB class, therefore technically disadvantaged as far as the control of the distortion is concerned.
-Another goal searched and achieved has been to offer a larger power supply than the SA-103 power amp, which cost and power are lower though, but preserving the very high refinement and fine grain that the SA-103 guarantees.
+The object represent a kind of bet for the New Zealander manufacturer who tries to come closer to the Plinius top range - the SA Reference model, operating in pure class A - by designing a power amp operating in class AB, therefore technically disadvantaged in containing the distortion.
+Another goal pursued and achieved has been offering more power supply than with the SA-103 power amp, whose cost and power are lower, but preserving the high refinement and fine grain that the SA-103 guarantees.

-The price is about 13,000.00 euro in Italy, not cheap but far from the products of many top competitors, some of which, I must say, with an exaggerate cost that makes raise the customer's expectations and mine for this test.
+The price is about 13,000.00 euro in Italy, not a budget price but far from the products of many top competitors, some of which, I must say, with a so exaggerate cost that makes raise the customer's expectations and mine for this test.

-The SB-301, click here to download the brochure, in this new MKII version, has the same silver satin livery and it looks (and it is) imposing and heavy.
+The SB-301, click here to download the brochure, has the same silver satin livery and looks (and is) imposing and heavy.
 The sensation of solidity is tangible and real, both under the manufacturing and operational point of view.

-Inside we can see a good making level, good components if compared with the budget and a good engineering of the cards.
+Inside, we can see a good manufacturing level, good components if compared with the expected budget and a good engineering of the boards.

-Nowadays, the scheme of the final stage of all the Plinius devices is rather unusual under the circuitry point of view.
-There are 32 NPN transistors, actually.
-You have to consider that in the push pull final stages, usually employed in the traditional modern amplifications, the NPN transistor is used with its complementary PNP so that the two semi-waves are amplified by the two complementary and symmetric transistors in order to cut down the distortions of the even harmonics.
+The scheme of the final stage of all the Plinius devices is rather unusual under the circuitry point of view.
+32 NPN transistors are employed here.
+A high number indeed.
+You have to consider that in the push pull output stages, usually employed in the traditional modern amplifications, the NPN transistor is used with the complementary PNP so that the two semi-waves are amplified by the two complementary and symmetric transistors in order to cut down the distortions of the even harmonics.

-Instead, in the Plinius, the two branches are amplified only by this last type, in a circuitry typology called "quasi complementary symmetry", as used to happened in the solid state power amps of more than forty years ago and before, when the PNP, a transistor whose base is fed with a negative polarity tension, was not been invented yet or was not yet satisfying in comparison with the older NPN and, by the way, the first complementary pairs were very expensive for the audio scope.
+On the contrary, in the Plinius only this last type, in a circuitry typology called “quasi-complementary symmetry”, amplifies the two branches.
+This typology was used in the solid state power amps of more than forty years ago, when the PNP - a transistor with a base supplied through a tension with negative polarity- was not yet been invented or was not yet satisfactory in comparison with the older NPN.
+By the way, the first complementary pairs were very expensive for the audio scope.

 So, why this choice, today not anymore compulsory, which has some problems and, on paper, only one real advantage?

-Let's say that some designers were and are convinced also today that such configuration of the final stage involves, against some problems that can be easily solved - on the Plinius for sure solved, considered as it performs - a certain advantage in acoustic terms.
-In fact, in the counterphase scheme, the direct consequence of let amplifying the two semi-waves by transistors that are not perfectly symmetric, is a sort of - moderate - increase of the distortion of the second harmonic, which effects are, most of all in a solid state, discretely positive, as there is a more correct harmonic structure of the total distortion with appreciable repercussions on the listening pleasure.
+Let us say that some designers were and are convinced that such configuration of the output stage involves, against some problems that can be easily solved - on the Plinius for sure solved, considered as it performs - a certain advantage in acoustic terms.
+In fact, in the counterphase scheme, the direct consequence of amplifying the two semi-waves with not perfectly symmetric transistors, is a sort of - moderate - increase of the distortion of the second harmonic.
+Its effects are, most of all in a solid state, discretely positive, as there is a correct harmonic structure of the total distortion with appreciable repercussions on the listening pleasure.

 All this pertain to the personal beliefs that each designer has about how to get the best performances by using different solutions.
-Otherwise we will have the same amplifications, haven't we?
+Otherwise, we will always have the same amplifications.

-I think that the final user has not to worry about which implementation has been used.
+I think that the final user has not to worry about the implementation.
 The important is that every piece has to be well designed and perfectly operating: and the Plinius SB-301 certainly is.

-In conclusion, I would like to say that this amp is in AB class with a reasonable polarization current.
-It follows that, there is a certain warmth when the amp is operating, also due to the considerable number of final devices that have been used.
-Anyway, the first watts, how many it depends from the loudspeaker load, are given with the interdiction of the transistors, hence in A class.
+The amp is in class AB with a reasonable polarization current.
+It follows that, there is a certain warmth when the amp is operating, also due to the considerable number of final stages.
+Anyway, the first watts - how many it depends from the loudspeaker load - are given with the interdiction of the transistors, hence in class A.

-I have connected the power amp to my system at the place of the PassLabs XA 30.5 which, as it is known, gives 30 watts in pure A class and then commutes in B class giving about 200 watts into a load of 4 ohms with distortion levels that are still contained: a power value that in my listening room is quite enough, also considering the great current supply of the American power amp.
+I have replaced my PassLabs XA 30.5 with the Plinius.
+As known, PassLabs XA 30.5 declares 30 watts in pure class A and then commutes to class B giving about 200 watts into a load of 4 ohms with distortion levels that are still contained: a power value that in my listening room is quite enough, also considering the great current supply of the American power amp.

-However, at very high volume levels, more fluidity and more emission facility is perceptible since the Plinius is more generous.
+However, at very high volume levels, more fluidity and more facility in the emission is perceptible since the Plinius is more generous.

-Practically, this amplifier satisfies all the requisites that a today's solid state of quality can offer in terms of undistorted power and clean sound, emission fluidity and timbric correctness and pleasure in listening.
+Practically, this amplifier satisfies all the requisites that a today's solid state of quality can offer in terms of undistorted power and clean sound, fluidity of emission and timbric correctness, and listening pleasure.

 We are dealing with a rigorous, solid amplifier with a well articulated harmonic structure, although inferior if compared with several tubes competitors and with the best, even if much more expensive, solid state realizations.

-The first impression, always reconfirmed by successive listening tests, is a great sensation of sound cleanness, together with a remarkable timbric rigor, outcome of an emission linearity of great level.
+The first impression, always reconfirmed by successive listening tests, is a great sensation of sound cleanness, together with a remarkable timbric rigor, outcome of a linearity of emission of great level.

 An exception is, with some poor recordings or by using not very synergic cables, a slight hint of hyperventilation on the mid high range, sometimes too enlightened by an intense white light that can represents the strings not very fluidly, mainly in the orchestral ensembles where in some instances you may desire more sweetness.

-For some aspect, it reminds me that one of the best ever Krell machines.
+For some aspect, it reminds me that one of the best Krell machines.

 The mid low is very clean and controlled.
-It gives brilliance and harmonic vigor but, very important thing, for its high strictness it removes the reproduction of all these superstructures and timbric contaminations that dirty the sound emission and make less intelligible the instrumental structure, of which through the Plinius we perceive only the air and the notes that permeate it.
+It gives brilliance and harmonic vigor but, very important thing, for its high strictness it removes the reproduction of all these superstructures and timbric contaminations that dirty the sound emission and make less intelligible the instrumental structure.
+With the Plinius, we perceive only the air and the notes that permeate it.

-Thus, lots of particulars are available.
-And with a very high degree of listening easiness and transparency that, together with a remarkable care for the detail, let make the listener able to easily recognize in the musical program that is reproduced what entirely forms it, both for the instruments and the human voices.
+Thus, many particulars are available.
+And with a very high degree of listening easiness and transparency that, together with a remarkable care for the detail, let make the listener being able to easily recognize in the musical program what entirely forms it, both for the instruments and the human voices.

-This features make the Plinius an universal power amp since it has, besides the transparency and details skills, very useful in the small ensembles of acoustic music as well as in the baroque orchestral groups, that sound pressure and that dynamic attitude necessary both in rock and big orchestras classical music, where sometimes the power, but chiefly the dynamic, are not quite enough.
+All that make the Plinius a universal power amp.
+It has, besides the skills of transparency and detail, very useful in the small ensembles of acoustic music as well as in the baroque orchestral groups, that sound pressure and that dynamic attitude necessary in both rock and classical music with big orchestras, where sometimes the power and the dynamics, are not quite enough.

-The image is very wide and deep, very precise in individuating the sound stages and in the focalization.
-Although turning up the volume, at least with my Martin Logan, there is a sort of sound gigantism that make lose the precision of the instruments contours.
+The image is very wide and deep, very precise in individuating the sound planes and in the focalization.
+Although turning up the volume, at least with my Martin Logan speakers, there is a sort of sound gigantism that make lose the precision of the contours of the instruments.

-In few solid state competitors, there is a slight room for improvement, but only in few more expensive products – Viola Audio and the Cello come to my mind, while so far I have never heard the new Pass brand products – starting from the SA Reference, which, I must say, has a light major harmonic caliber, together with some superior sweetness and subtlety.
+In few solid state competitors, there is a slight room for improvement, but only in few more expensive products – Viola Audio and Cello come to my mind, while so far I have never listened to the new Pass – starting from the SA Reference, which, I must say, has a light major harmonic caliber, together with some superior sweetness and subtlety.

 Anyhow, everything is represented with an excellent quality in order to satisfy the solid state enthusiasts and who, regardless of the manufacturing technology of an amplifier, is looking for a sound without evident faults and without any listening fatigue.
 With the Plinius SB-301 you do not have to take a chance.